Dock

 Type Description

 IDockable Base interface for items that can be shown in a dock.
-Provides Id, Title, Context and lifecycle methods like OnClose.
+Provides Id, Title, Context, optional size limits and lifecycle methods like OnClose.

 IRootDock The top level container.
 In addition to the IDock members it exposes pinned dock collections and commands to manage windows.